 After mixing, the mineral feeders sat for 24 hours to dry and then the mineral and baking soda was added!

 The photo below shows that the green portions of the PVC pipes were also cut down considerably.
-It was cut to about one foot and seems to be the perfect amount to be filled every couple weeks to a month, depending on how many goats are using it.
+It was cut to about one foot and seems to be the perfect amount to be filled every couple of weeks to a month, depending on how many goats are using it.